WaseemAlkurdi/MU_sm8150pkg_Tutorial/3_Build_instructions.md

 SECTION PE32 = SurfaceDuoPkg/CustomizedBinaries/XiaoMi/Andromeda_MIX3_5G/
 ```

-and replace it after adding in the path for our own device's files:
+and replace all occurrences of it after adding in the path for our own device's files:

 ```
 SECTION PE32 = SurfaceDuoPkg/CustomizedBinaries/OnePlus/Guacamole_7_Pro/